ABOUT BRAD HOGARTH

 Other Bay Area ensembles Brad regularly performs with include the San Francisco Contemporary Music Players, Eco Ensemble, Bay Brass, Opera San Jose, Fresno Philharmonic Orchestra, California Symphony, Modesto Symphony, Monterey Symphony Orchestra, Oakland East Bay Symphony, Santa Rosa Symphony, Reno Philharmonic Orchestra, Reno Chamber Orchestra, Marin Symphony, and Symphony Napa Valley.

 At San Francisco State University, Brad received a 2021 LCA Faculty Excellence in Teaching Award, the 2019 - 2020 Presidential Award for Professional Development, as most recently the Marcus Transformative Research Award to focus on reviving the work of 19th century American composer, Francis Johnson.
 An avid educator, he was the Chair of Instrumental Music, Band and Full Orchestra director of Ruth Asawa San Francisco School of the Arts High School.
-In 2014 he conducted the Ruth Asawa SOTA Orchestra at SF Jazz for the Other Minds Festival, the first student group to ever be featured in the festival’s 20 year history.
-Prior to moving to the Bay Area, Brad taught music for one year at the Gunma Kokusai Academy in Ota Gunma, Japan.
-Diverse in professional activities, he has also conducts brass choirs and wind ensembles and is an arranger for various types of ensembles, including a yearly new arrangement for the San Francisco Conservatory of Music’s Noble Trumpet ensemble.
+In 2014 he conducted the Ruth Asawa SOTA Orchestra at SF Jazz for the Other Minds Festival, the first student group to ever be featured in the festival’s 20-year history.
+Prior to moving to the Bay Area, Brad taught music at the Gunma Kokusai Academy in Ota Gunma, Japan.

 Brad earned a Bachelors in trumpet performance and music education from the Eastman School of Music, spent a semester in Germany at the Hochschule für Musik Freiburg, and holds a Masters degree in trumpet performance at the San Francisco Conservatory of Music.
 His principal trumpet teachers have been James Thompson and Mark Inouye.